python/cpython/PCbuild/readme.txt

 ------------------------------------------

-This directory is used to build CPython for Microsoft Windows NT version 6.0 or higher (Windows Vista, Windows Server 2008, or later) on 32 and 64 bit platforms.
+This directory is used to build CPython for Microsoft Windows NT version 6.1 or higher (Windows 7 or later) on 32 and 64 bit platforms.
 Using this directory requires an installation of Microsoft Visual Studio 2017 (MSVC 14.1) with the *Python workload* and its optional *Python native development* component selected.
 (For